 Most products on this page are from partners who may compensate us.
 This may influence which products we write about and where and how they appear on the page.
 However, opinions expressed here are the author's alone, not those of any bank, credit card issuer, airline or hotel chain.
-This page may include information about American Express products currently unavailable on Slickdeals.
-American Express is not a partner of Slickdeals.

 Not all available financial products and offers from all financial institutions have been reviewed by this website.

 Perhaps it’s finally time to expand your tiny kitchen, replace your carpet with hardwood or add a second bathroom to your home.
 But costs add up quickly, especially when it comes to unforeseen extras and upgrades.
 Using the right credit card can offer far more than just cash back or travel rewards.
-You may also be able to take advantage of interest-free purchasing periods, extended warranty options, return or purchase protection benefits and even free cellphone insurance.
+You may also be able to take advantage of interest-free purchasing periods, extended warranties, return or purchase protection benefits and even free cellphone insurance.
 Here are some of the best credit cards to consider for home improvement projects, as well as some tips to get the most out of your purchases.

 Whether you are embarking on a DIY home remodel or upgrading your appliances, here are a few cards to consider for your home improvement purchases.